Devler420/ACPCalculator/README.md

 Anyway my opinion is it can be adapt to **multi-purpose use**.

 The program will calculate expenses according to each person's proportional consumption.
+Store datas in cloud Database (MySQL) provided by Amazon Relational Database Service (RDS)

 **Such as**